 Wind power in Germany is leading the way in the field of renewable electricity generation.
-The installed capacity of all wind turbine generators (WTG’s) in the country amounted of more than 83,000 megawatts (MW) at the end of 2020 and the WTG’s installed by 50Hertz contributed to approximately one quarter of this capacity (onshore as well as offshore).
+According to the German government, the installed capacity of all wind turbine generators (WTG’s) in the country amounted of more than 63,000 megawatts (MW) at the end of 2020 and the WTG’s installed by 50Hertz contributed to approximately one third of this capacity (onshore as well as offshore).

 Within the 50Hertz grid area, approximately 36 per cent of all wind turbines installed in Germany feed into the medium and high-voltage grids of the regional distribution system as well as into the extra high-voltage grid of 50Hertz.